yunusey/compass.nvim/README.md

 ```

 `compass.nvim` assigns the first element (`j`) to the first window.
 Second element (`k`) to the second window.
 Third element (`l`) to the last window.
 Since all the windows have their own element assigned, iteration will end...

+## Cancel
+You can cancel the operation by 'q' by default.
+If you want to set anoter key, you need to change `cancel` key of `opts`.

+## Window
 You can change the width and the height of the hint-windows.
 Also, you can change the border & style.
 For more info, see ```|vim.api.nvim_open_win|```

 ## Keymaps